bigwoke/tsbot/README.md

 - Server group protection - essentially a server group whitelist, where only users with certain unique IDs can be added to specified server groups.
 - Automatic server group assignment - sets a client to a specified server group on connection based on IP address.
 - Quote keeping - moderator-status users defined in `.env` can add quotes, their respective users, and optionally the time at which they were spoken (defaults to current time).
+- Client move enforcement - workaround for clientside anti-move addons.
+- Idle client automover - automatically moves idle clients to a chosen channel, based on customizable parameters.
+- Server whitelist - maintain and enforce a whitelist of IP addresses or MyTeamspeak IDs that are allowed to join the server.

 There plenty of neat general commands for everyone: